AsnaeSha/Food-App-Analysis-A-Case-Study-1/README.md

 By synthesizing complex data through SQL queries, I effectively communicated findings that could be used for strategic planning and enhancing Swiggy's customer experience.
 This project showcases my analytical mindset, ability to work with real-world datasets, and dedication to translating data into actionable insights.

-I am enthusiastic about featuring this case study on my resume, as it underscores my commitment to utilizing data analysis to drive informed decisions.
-The Swiggy Case Study highlights my skill in extracting insights from raw data, and I am eager to apply these capabilities to contribute meaningfully to future analytical challenges.